Desolation Angels (novel): Part Three: Passing Through Tangiers, France and London

-Part Three begin depicts Jack Kerouac's time in Morroco, the impact that typing up Naked Lunch had on his psyche and his travels through France and London.
+Part Three begin depicts Jack Kerouac's time in Morocco, the impact that typing up Naked Lunch had on his psyche and his travels through France and London.
 The travel was also depicted in Lonesome Traveler, in the section Big Trip To Europe.

 While staying with William S. Burroughs in Tangiers, Kerouac witnesses Burroughs refer to Arabic people as "little pricks" regularly.
 "But by the next day I realized everybody was a little prick: - me, Irwin [Allen], himself [Burroughs], the Arabs, the women, the merchants, the President of the USA and Ali Baba himself...
 I realized it was just an expression..."Kerouac notes Burroughs' fitness, which is especially notable when considering Burroughs' opiate addiction, as depicted in his semi-autobiographical novel Junky.
 The pair spend time ingesting various forms of cannabis, abusing opiates, and visiting gay bars.
 Kerouac describes typing up Burroughs' Naked Lunch as an experience with somewhat traumatic effects.
 Kerouac attributes at least a week of nightmares to his exposure to the disturbing imagery in Burroughs' influential novel.
 Interestingly, Allen Ginsberg's contributions to the typing of Naked Lunch are not mentioned, despite the fact that he fulfilled a similar role to Kerouac.
 However, Burroughs' intense romantic feelings towards Ginsberg are described, particularly when Burroughs breaks down in tears on Kerouac's shoulder while waiting for Ginsberg to arrive.
 Kerouac then goes on to describe an experience where he and Burroughs ingested excessive amounts of opium in various states.
 Ginsberg and his partner Peter Orlovsky arrive in Tangiers, causing Kerouac to become withdrawn due to his apathy towards his friends and disenchantment with his life in general.
 Despite this, the four of them explore the city together.